 Distortion pedals offer anything from a simple grit, right the way up to earplug-inducing brutality.
-A subtle distortion adds thickness that’s a little smoother than say a metal distortion pedal that opts to generate the highest possible amount of heaviness and gain.
+A subtle distortion adds thickness that’s a little smoother than say a metal distortion that opts to generate the highest possible amount of heaviness and gain.

 The amount of gain you’re hoping to achieve is entirely dependent on you.
 For example, a metal distortion pedal won’t cut the mustard for rock — it’s purposefully built for a bone-crunching sound.

-That being said, most decent distortion pedals will offer a range of distorted sounds.
+That being said, most decent D pedals will offer a range of distorted sounds.
 If you are a little on the fence for how distorted you want the signal to be, a pedal with that grants control over the amount of gain that can be blended in is key.
 For tone malleability, i.e. being able to roll back the mid, highs and lows, look for pedals that will do this.

 Most distortion pedals will allow for tone control, but generally, there is a certain type of overdriven sound they’re hoping to evoke like a vintage, trebly sound or a fat and warm sound.

-For the most effective bass distortion, you’ll need a distortion pedal that covers lower ranged frequencies though.
+For the most effective bass distortion, you’ll need a pedal that covers lower ranged frequencies though.
 Bass guitar has a naturally low pitch and therefore needs a lower boost, but I’ll explain in more detail later.